Manifest Schema

 - VS Code has native

 ${VAR},${env:VAR}, and the legacy<VAR>at install time usingos.environ(or an interactive prompt when missing).
-Resolved values are not re-scanned, so a value containing literal${...}text is preserved. - Codex currently resolves only the legacy
+Resolved values are not re-scanned, so a value containing literal${...}text is preserved. - Recommended: Use

-${VAR}or${env:VAR}in all new manifests — they work on every target that supports remote MCP servers.<VAR>is legacy and only resolved by Copilot CLI and Codex; in VS Code it would silently render as literal text in the generated config. - Registry-backed servers — APM auto-generates input prompts from registry metadata for
+${VAR}or${env:VAR}in all new manifests - they work on every target that supports remote MCP servers.<VAR>is legacy; in VS Code it would silently render as literal text in the generated config. - Registry-backed servers - APM auto-generates input prompts from registry metadata only for required variables.
+Optional variables do not generate prompts or runtime config entries when no value is available.
+If a user has already edited an optional value in runtime config, reinstall preserves that value rather than overwriting it.

 ${input:...}patterns inapm.ymland generates matching input definitions automatically.